Manta-Network/pallet-manta-pay/README.md

 # pallet-manta-dap

 This is a pallet that enables decentialized anynonymous payment (DAP) protocol.
+The best way to use this repo is to invoke it with a `manta-runtime`, available from either [manta-node](https://github.com/Manta-Network/manta-node) or [cumulus](https://github.com/Manta-Network/cumulus).

-This code is a proof-of-concept; is not properly reviewed or audited and it likely to have severe bugs or security pitfalls.
+__Disclaimer__: This code is a proof-of-concept; is not properly reviewed or audited and is likely to have severe bugs or security pitfalls.
 Use at your own risk!

 ## Pre-computed tokens